kellibudd/HackTrack/README.md

 ### Acknowledgments

-Thank you to my mentors, classmates and advisors who provided endless support and direction to bring this project to life.
+Thank you to my mentors, classmates, and advisors for the endless support and guidance.